Now you can quantify your product's effects. i.e. It reduces sick days by XX%!

-As a natural health research firm, we take a different approach.
+As a natural health research firm, we take a different approach to child-focused research studies.
 Each and every researcher on our team is also a trained natural health professional.
 Our team includes aromatherapists, herbalists, health coaches, dietitians, and a range of other specializations that cross the holistic health spectrum.
-We know the interactions between substances such as botanicals, nutraceuticals, or essential oils, and immune status.
+We know the interactions between substances such as botanicals, nutraceuticals, or essential oils, and pediatric health status.
 This allows us to understand your product in ways no other firm can.
 We know your product doesn't rely on pharmaceutical-like mechanisms of action or protocols, and we won't treat it that way.

-As experienced natural health professionals, our team is also familiar with the ways in which natural immune support products are inadvertently misused.
+As experienced natural health professionals, our team is also familiar with the ways in which natural health support products are inadvertently misused, especially in children.
 We know how to ensure that your aromatherapy blend is dosed sufficiently and applied consistently from day to day.
-Our culinary experts know how to keep participants consuming your supplement even if they don't like the flavor or texture.
+Our culinary experts know how to keep children consuming your supplement even if they don't like the flavor or texture.
 These factors are often overlooked by conventional firms but have the potential to make or break your trial.

 Not only will you enjoy the expertise of holistic health experts, your trial will be managed by highly trained clinical researchers.
 Our research firm is led by a Harvard-trained researcher and each of our team members have graduate training in health research fields.
 This ensures that your trial meets the highest scientific and methodological standards.